mgwc/weather-app/README.md

 Basic weather app built for practice using Node + Express and querying APIs.

 Uses Google Places Autocomplete API to get standardized location inputs from the user.
 Queries OpenWeather API for weather forecast data.
+Uses EJS as view engine.

 ## setup